 Like people animals can get injuries and have sore areas and like people they can benefit from Physiotherapy What physio does; Reduces pain and enhances healing.

 “Melissa Cook treated my horse in an insightful and quietly compassionate manner.
 It was fascinating to see her at work and to observe how well my horse responded.
 I have no hesitation in recommending her to anyone seeking an equine physiotherapist of excellence.”Matthew Chapman QC

 Physiotherapy for Horses

-As a horse rider myself, I regularly see horses used for many different disciplines.
-These range from; local shows, hunting, racing, riding school, dressage, show jumping to happy hackers and many more!
-It’s obvious that we all love our horse companion and will go out of our way to look after them and treat them like royalty.
-As much as we try to follow correct schooling, shoeing and provided as natural environment conditions as possible, horses were not originally designed to have our weight on their backs and jump high fences.
-So, as we try to protect them by the correct fitting saddle, using the latest equipment, protecting their legs-they are still going to injure themselves and suffer from compensatory problems.
+I regularly see horses used for many different disciplines.
+These range from; showing, hunting, racing, riding school, dressage, show jumping and happy hackers.
+It’s obvious that we all love our horse companions and will go out of our way to look after them and treat them like royalty.
+As much as we try to follow correct schooling, shoeing and provided a natural environment as possible, horses will still injure themselves.
 I will work with your Vet to give the best possible care to your horse.
 Physiotherapy does not only help to prevent these problems from

 What to expect